William Sutcliffe: Novels

 Sutcliffe's novels could be categorised as humorous.
-New Boy has much authentic material in it that refers to actual incidents from his life at Haberdashers', although it would be going too far to call it "autobiographical".
+New Boy has much authentic material in it that refers to actual incidents from his life at his private school, although it would be going too far to call it "autobiographical".

 His next novel concerns a 10-year-old growing up in a North London suburb with his family, and the plot centres on the complex knot of his childhood friendships.
 Sutcliffe's 2008 book Whatever Makes You Happy (2008) is about interfering mothers of men who refuse to grow up.
 This has recently been adapted into a film by Netflix, under the new title Otherhood.
 His first young adult novel, The Wall (2013), tells of a boy in Israel's Occupied Territories whose discovery of a tunnel underneath the barrier wall sets off a spiralling chain of events after he goes under and is saved from his attackers by a girl on the other side.
 Following on from the success of his first YA novel, Sutcliffe wrote his second, Concentr8, in (2015).

 In 2009, he donated the short story Sandcastles: A Negotiation to Oxfam's 'Ox-Tales' project, four collections of UK stories written by 38 authors.
 Sutcliffe's story was published in the 'Fire' collection.

 More recently, Sutcliffe has been writing more humorous books for a younger audience, with his Circus of Thieves trilogy.
 He has also written a humorous novel for teenagers, The Gifted, the Talented and Me.
 The book had an extremely good reception, gaining positive reviews in many newspapers.